• Skip to primary navigation

 • 1 cup fresh cranberries (frozen and thawed is okay)

-• 1½ cups fresh spinach leaves washed and dried, roughly chopped
+• 2 cups packed fresh spinach leaves washed and dried, roughly chopped if the leaves are big

 • 2 tablespoons Roquefort cheese, crumbled